-What Does It Actually Mean?
+I. What Does It Actually Mean?

 Police departments tend to expand and become this bloated paramilitary group which does nothing to solve the actual problem of crime, but only ever makes societal problems worse.
-Police departments over-extend themselves by trying to be the clearing house to solve all societal problems and therefore, using that as justification, tends to vacuum up way to much public funding at the expense of others which in turn exacerbates the problems in a huge negative feedback loop.
+Police departments over-extend themselves by trying to be the clearing house to solve ALL societal problems and therefore, using that as justification, tends to vacuum up way to much public funding at the expense of others which in turn exacerbates the problems in a huge negative feedback loop.

 As a byproduct of trying to solve ALL of the problems local law enforcement do their universal problem solving job very, very poorly because they are not properly trained to do everything.
 There are reasons why there are jobs in specific fields which require years of specialized training, so we should allow these specialists to do their job, and police to do theirs.
 And the public funding should reflect that too.

-What It Does NOT Mean
+B. What It Does NOT Mean

 ‘Defund the Police’ DOES NOT mean: